Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_sponge_device_for_shadow_heal              0       // Whether the Shadow should be fully healed when using the spongifier (only created and used when "ttt_shadow_is_jester" is enabled) ttt_sponge_device_for_swapper                  0       // Whether the Swapper should get the spongifier ttt_sponge_device_for_swapper_heal             0       // Whether the Swapper should be fully healed when using the spongifier
+ttt_sponge_device_for_shadow_heal              0       // Whether the Shadow should be fully healed when using the spongifier (only created and used when "ttt_shadow_is_jester" is enabled) ttt_sponge_device_for_swapper                  0       // Whether the Swapper should get the spongifier ttt_sponge_device_for_swapper_heal             0       // Whether the Swapper should be fully healed when using the spongifier ttt_sponge_win_ends_round                      1       // Whether the round should end when the Sponge wins

 // Guesser
 ttt_guesser_can_guess_detectives               0       // Whether the Guesser is allowed to guess detectives